 - Len – 11th May 2018

 Been home from the Alps since Easter and just getting used to the better weather.
 Been dealing with Kent Speedway (my Summer activity) and also spending some time in the Silver Ski office where I have been astonished at the amount of business being early booked for next season.
 Normally, May is a quiet month for reservations, yet, here we are, selling on a daily basis what we would expect to do in October or November and spread across all dates, not just the Half Term and New Year stuff (although these are now very heavily booked).
 Very good for my peace of mind and entirely thanks to the loyalty of Silver Skiers….
 Len

-- Tuesday in La Plagne
+- Len’s Last Post from La Plagne

 "All the flights and flight-inclusive holidays [in this brochure] [on this website - as appropriate] are financially protected by the ATOL scheme.
 When you pay you will be supplied with an ATOL Certificate.
 Please ask for it and check to ensure that everything you booked (flights, hotels and other services) is listed on it.
 Please see our booking conditions for further information or for more information about financial protection and the ATOL Certificate go to: www.atol.org.uk/ATOLCertificate".
 ATOL number 2093